abmist/s2ci/README.md

 **3. DC and D3 section**

-* Define **date and number formats** that will be used in the titles of charts (when the mouse over them), to make them more readable. *Again, these elements have been put here just to keep all the formats together.
+* Define **number formats** that will be used in the titles of charts (when the mouse over them), to make them more readable. *Again, these elements have been put here just to keep all the formats together.
 But they have to be created insofar they are needed.*

 * Add a **counter** that shows the amount of records selected when filters are applied.